rosswintle/turbo-admin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Work faster with WordPress using a quick-access command palette and a collection of Dashboard improvements.
+Simply install, activate and go!

 == Description ==

 Work faster with WordPress using a quick-access command palette and a collection of Dashboard improvements.
 Simply install, activate and go!